developer-onizuka/OAuth2.0_Authorization/README.md

 The picture above is based on **OAuth2.0 Client credentials** flow.
 But if "Authorization code" is used above, **the student will be redirected to login site of the coin laundry service** and asked grant for **the federation the coin laundry service provider with the housekeeping service**.

 **(4) From public to cloud resouces via AWS Cognito** <br>
 Cognito Identity Pools issues a token for each user as a temporary credential.
 There are two types of managed identities: Authenticated users and Unauthenticated users (guest users).
-The Authenticated user's access is controled by Cognito User Pool's authentication and **Cognito Identity Pool's authorization (permissions to be given for each user with Role ARN)** with AssumeRole API request, so that UserA can get the Role A. But the unauthenticated user's access is given the User B's token by STS through GetFederatedToken API request in my picture below.<br>
+The Authenticated user's access is controled by Cognito User Pool's authentication and Cognito Identity Pool's authorization through AssumeRole API request with Role ARN, so that UserA can get the Role A. On the other hand, the unauthenticated user is given the User B's token by STS through GetFederatedToken API request in my picture below.<br>
 > https://blog.serverworks.co.jp/summary-of-getting-security-credentials-from-sts <br>

 ![AWS_Cognito.drawio.png](https://github.com/developer-onizuka/OAuth2.0_Authorization/blob/main/AWS_Cognito.drawio.png)